 Since this opportunity will only come once, let me say my thank you’s: To my Mama, Maria Beatriz Santos, who is courageously battling cancer and remains beautiful despite the illness, I love you and I thank you.
 You might not want to admit it, but I got my hardheadedness from you and it has equipped me to be steadfast in achieving my goals.
 I can only imagine the things you had to give up as a single parent and having experienced it myself makes me appreciate you all the more.
 To my son, Joshua Emile- you are the love of my life and I am sorry if Nanay cannot be a stay-at-home mom.
 You are the reason I want to make good and I want to ensure that I will give you a comfortable life.
 To my aunts and uncle, thank you for letting me be my stubborn self and supporting me in your own way.
 To my best friends Juan Paolo Alvarez, Marian Samonte, Danilo Rico, Andrew Salut, and Amanda Mangubat, you guys are awesome people to keep up with me.
 To my son’s surrogate father, Aaron Guevarra, thank you for being there for my son when I could not do it myself.
 You are a wonderful person and the three years we have had so far may not have been as smooth-sailing as we would have liked it to be but at least the struggles have strengthened us.
 To my professors, you are the most interesting people I have met and I am honored to have been instructed by you.
 Most importantly, to the people of SBCAF, thank you for your kindheartedness and for letting me finish what I started.
 If it were not for your generosity, I would not have had the chance to go to college.
-Rest assured that I will be an example of your magnanimity and will strive to pay it forward.
+Rest assured that I will strive to pay it forward.

 At this point, the boulder is at the top of the mountain.
 At this moment, everything makes sense and the memory of the sleepless nights and vats of coffee give me a warm, fuzzy feeling.
 Yet I know this is temporary.
 The boulder will roll down and I have to push it upward once more.
 Though I have decided not to go to law school anymore (it is impractical and I just realized my memory sucks), I am sure struggles will abound in whatever path I may choose.
 Then again, that is the reality of life.
 You are given only a brief moment to enjoy your success which makes it even sweeter.
 The boulder needs to be pushed upwards again but the memory of having been able to place it at the apex should be enough to sustain man.
 Life may be absurd in the sense that you are constantly struggling, constantly fighting for something but would like to believe that is what makes life wonderful.
 There is beauty in absurdity, after all.